MileHacker Logo

 Mobile & eSIM

-• Purchase SIM cards at airport kiosks (in Harbin) or official stores with your passport.
+• Purchase SIM cards at airport kiosks (in Harbin) or official stores together with your passport.
 Real-name registration is standard.

 • Mandarin Chinese (Putonghua) is the official language.
 Very limited English is spoken outside major international hotels or tourist sites in larger cities.
 Rosetta Stone a language learning option.